python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2b_printing_with_format_spec.md

  - Padding a number with spaces so that it aligns with other numbers in a list
  - Displaying a number in another number system

+This material coincides with material from python slideshow B (slides 12-15, 64-68).

 Here are some examples of how to specify the formatting when printing.

 ### Note: